 Now that you’ve made this commitment, it’s time to update your Request for Proposals (RFPs).
 This useful tool can be used to ensure your company only solicits bids from eco-conscious logistics providers.
 With your logistics RFPs, you can ask if a shipping fleet uses electric vehicles or about a company’s carbon offsets like recycling and reforestation programs.

 By doing this, you accomplish two goals right out of the gate:

 - You position your company as a sustainable brand.

 - You ensure you only partner with companies with similar environmentally-focused goals.

-For example, at GoBolt, we’re on an operational mission to be carbon negative by the end of 2023.
+For example, at GoBolt, we’re on an operational mission to offer carbon-neutral delivery by the end of 2023.
 And thanks to an all-electric fleet, energy-efficient warehouses and circular supply chain, we’re well on our way.

-Consumers are doing their part to boost sustainability by making small, yet significant changes in their purchasing behavior.
-Retailers should also hold themselves – and their 3PL partner – to more sustainable standards, including when it comes to last-mile deliveries.
+Shoppers are doing their part to boost sustainability by making small, yet significant changes in their purchasing behavior.
+Brands should also hold themselves – and their 3PL partner – to more sustainable standards, including when it comes to last mile deliveries.
 The result?
 Sustainability in the logistics and fulfillment sector will move forward as well, which ultimately benefits all of us.

 Looking to partner with an eco-conscious logistics provider who can help meet your company’s sustainability goals?
-Contact our team to learn how you can optimize your logistics process and delight your customers.
+Contact our team to learn how you can optimize your logistics process and delight your shoppers.